lmweber/diffcyt/README.md

 Statistical methods for differential discovery in high-dimensional cytometry (including flow cytometry, mass cytometry or CyTOF, and DNA-tagged cytometry) using high-resolution clustering and moderated tests.

-For details on the methodology and comparisons with existing approaches, see the paper (available soon).
+For details on the methodology and comparisons with existing approaches, see the accompanying paper (available soon).

 ## Tutorial and examples